Kochhar97/Automation/README.md

 # Automation
 Industrial Automation using Python CGI
-The files are to be rum from user_IP/var/www/cgi-bin/ak Use a Static IP.
+The files are to be run from user_IP/var/www/cgi-bin/ak Use a Static IP.